kmewhort/git.legal-codeclimate/README.md

     enabled: true
 ```

-3. Ensure that your `Gemfile.lock` is checked into source control.

-4. Run an analysis on CodeClimate!
+3. Run an analysis on CodeClimate!

 ## License Policy Configuration